-AC Power AC power input, 120 - 240 V, 50-60 Hz tolerant.

-Main Video In HD-BNC input for program video source - can use 12G-SDI, 3G-SDI, or HD-SDI.

-Main Video Out 1 Primary video output.

-Main Video Out 2 Copy of primary video output.

-Aux Monitor Out In "Decoder" mode, outputs open-captioned copy of primary video output.

-In "Dual Encode" mode, outputs Aux Video In with closed captions.

-Aux Video In The Aux Video In can be used as a source of caption data when connected to a pre-captioned video source.
-Caption data from the Aux Video In will be up-converted or down-converted as necessary for encoding to the Main Video signal.
-See Applications section for more information about bridging options.

-Modem Standard RJ-11 port.
-Connect to a phone line to enable dial-up captioning.

-Modem is a paid add-on option.
+- Primary AC Power AC power input, 120 240 V, 50-60 Hz tolerant.
+Connects to the unit's AC power source. - Master Video In Input for program video source can use 3G-SDI, HD-SDI, or SD-SDI - Master Video Out Relay-bypass protected primary video output. - Video Out 2 Non relay-bypass protected copy of the primary video output signal. - Decoder OutIf dual video encode is on then this acts as secondary video output - otherwise it outputs open caption data for monitoring. - Aux Video InThe Aux Video In can be used as a source of caption data when connected to a captioned HD-SDI or SD-SDI video source.
+Caption data from the Aux Video In will be up-converted or down-converted as necessary for encoding to the Master Video signal.
+If caption data is present at both the Master Video In and the Aux Video In, the signal with HD data will take precedence.
+See Applications section for more complicated bridging options. - ModemStandard RJ-11 port.
+Connect to a phone line to enable dial-up captioning.Modem A is installed in the unit; Modem B is an add-on option.

 Serial Ports iCap Encoders have two serial data ports.
 Both Port 1 and Port 2 are RS232 ports.
-Additionally, Port 1 also supports RS422 communication.
+However, Port 1 also supports RS422 and 708 caption data.
 LAN Port Used to connect the encoder to your local network for access to the web interface and features such as iCap.
 The encoder will be reachable on your network using the static or DHCP IP address set in the front panel configuration menu.
 GP In & Out Two blocks of 8 GPI input switches and 8 GPO output notifications.
 Switch functions vary based on software configurations.
-See GPIO section of manual for more information.
+Time Code In Balanced audio input for LTC time code.
+Useful for operating CCPlay feature.
 Audio In Balanced audio input for program companion audio in analog or AES digital format.
 If using AES digital audio, an AES pair of PCM encoded audio at 48kHz should be used. iCap uses the audio input to send encrypted IP transmission to your caption service provider.